 2012 Theme: Deere Farms – Pig Races, Spookley the Square Pumpkin Kids Show and the Pumpkin Smashing Extravaganza

 2011 Theme: Giant Scarecrow in Pumpkin Patch and Barn Yard with Animals

-Located 12 miles west of Louisville, this is Southern Indiana’s largest corn maze.
-There were 3 mazes with 5 miles of paths over the 12 acres of corn mazes in 2012.
+Located 12 miles west of Louisville, this is Southern Indiana’s largest maze.
+There were 3 mazes with 5 miles of paths over the 12 acre cornfield in 2012.
 You can also take an antique tractor hay ride to the 20 acre pumpkin patch.
 By appointment, you can conquer the mazes at night with your flashlight.

 The Fun Farm – Corydon, IN

-A 76 acre recreational facility 15 minutes from Louisville, Kentucky with a corn maze.
+A 76 acre recreational facility 15 minutes from Louisville, Kentucky with a maze to let visitors get lost.
 Other activities include hayrides, pumpkin chunkin’, paintball, laser tag, rock climbing wall and frisbee golf.
 Also has a haunted house, haunted hayride and haunted corn maze on Friday and Saturday nights from the last weekend in September thru October.